Rangers exit 'eats away' at Warburton

 Warburton, who managed Rangers for two years from 2015, is now in charge of Queens Park Rangers in the English Championship.

-He says he receives two or three messages a week regarding his Ibrox exit, where he is described as a "snake" for "walking out on Rangers".
+He says he receives two or three messages a week describing him as a "snake" for "walking out on Rangers".

 "No one would walk out on Rangers," Warburton said.
 "Who in their right mind would walk out on one of the big two [in Glasgow]?